 - 2.1.
 "Approval of a vehicle type" means the full procedure whereby a Contracting Party to the Agreement certifies that a vehicle type meets the technical requirements of this Regulation; - 2.2.
 "Vehicle type with regard to its Blind Spot Information System" means a category of vehicles which do not differ in such essential respects as: - (a) The manufacturer's trade name or mark; - (b) Vehicle features which significantly influence the performances of the Blind Spot Information System; - (c) The type and design of the Blind Spot Information System. - 2.3.
 "Blind Spot Information System (BSIS)" means a system to inform the driver of a possible collision with a bicycle near side. - 2.4.
-"Reaction time" means the time between the information signal is given and a driver reaction has occurred. - 2.6.
-"Stopping distance" means the distance required by the vehicle to come to a full stop after the Blind Spot Information Signal has been given, taking into account reaction time and brake deceleration. - 2.7.
-"Collision point" means the position where the trajectory of any vehicle point would intersect with any bicycle points if a turn by the vehicle would be initiated.
+"Reaction time" means the time between the information signal is given and a driver reaction has occurred. - 2.5.
+"Ocular reference point" means the middle point between two points 65 mm apart and 635 mm vertically above the reference point which is specified in Annex 1 of ECE/TRANS/WP.29/78/Rev.6 1on the driver's seat.
+The straight line joining the two points runs perpendicular to the vertical longitudinal median plane of the vehicle.
+The centre of the segment joining the two points is in a vertical longitudinal plane which shall pass through the centre of the driver's designated seating position, as specified by the vehicle manufacturer. - 2.6.
+"Stopping distance" means the distance required by the vehicle to come to a full stop after the Blind Spot Information Signal has been given, taking into account reaction time and brake deceleration.